Mbarara City Tour

 Sanga Cultural Village

-If you are more interested in the African cultural experiences, this is also another place one can probably visit after the Igongo Cultural Centre.
-This village show cases the cultural heritage of the Bahima (a subject of the Ankole tribe).
-It was built close to the junction heading to Lake Mburo National Park.
+In general, this is also another place one can probably visit after the Igongo Cultural Centre.
+This village show cases the cultural heritage of the Bahima since it was built close to the junction heading to Lake Mburo National Park.
 While at this place, you will spot a number of traditional regalia and tools as used by the Bahima tribesmen.
-You will meet numerous Hima women and you will interact vast information about the tribe including the roles of women in the household and other ancient traditions as far as you would want to know.
+You will meet numerous Hima women and you will interact vast information about the group.
+These may include the roles of women in the household and other ancient traditions.

 Visiting the Ankole long horned cattle

-The Ankole cattle is the major reason as to why Mbarara was referred to as the land of milk and honey, they are strong and can survive in harsh conditions.
+Generally, the Ankole cattle is the major reason as to why Mbarara was referred to as the land of milk and honey.
+They are strong and can survive in harsh conditions.
 They are known to grow long and striking horns and are generally less susceptible to diseases.
 Unfortunately, cross breeding with the smaller Zebu cattle is threatening the unique species.
-The Banyankore have the largest cattle farms in Uganda and Mbarara town is the leading producer of milk and other dairy products in the country; all thanks to the Ankole cows.
-As you approach the city, you will begin to see countless farms along the road sides with hundreds and thousands of cattle where a number of these farms accept visitors and tourists to visit their farms.
-While at the farm, you might be taught how to milk a cow manually or even how to prepare eshabwe (local ghee).
+The Banyankore have the largest cattle farms in Uganda and Mbarara town is the leading producer of milk and other dairy products in the country.
+As you approach the city, you will begin to see countless farms along the road sides with hundreds and thousands of cattle.
+A number of these farms accept visitors and tourists to visit their farms.
+While at the farm, you might be taught how to milk a cow manually or even learn how to prepare eshabwe (local ghee).